firozshk/CyberSecurityWeek/Challenges/Day 1: Azure Security/README.md

 1. Please use respective names as a resource name for the Instructor to easily identity if the challenge was completed successfully.

-   Example names: If an attendees name is `John Doe` where `John` being the First name and `Doe` being the last name.
+   Example names: If an attendee's name is `John Doe` where `John` being the First name and `Doe` being the last name.

 - Virtual machine format - `<Firstname-Lastname>-<vm>-<number>`